damianpetla/kotlin-dagger-example/README.md

 ##Known issues/limitations

-1. Kotlin compiler does not allow `$` sign in class names.
-So you can't use Dagger's generated classes that use `$`.
-There is an issue reported [KT-6444](https://youtrack.jetbrains.com/issue/KT-6444).
-Dagger 2 is also going to remove `$` from their naming conventions, see [issue](https://github.com/google/dagger/issues/58)
-2. Classes and interfaces that Dagger use for generating implementations must be kept in Java.
+1. Classes and interfaces that Dagger use for generating implementations must be kept in Java.
 If it's moved to Kotlin it won't be generated e.g. `AndroidModule`, `ApplicationComponent`
-3. Dagger's field injection is not working within Kotlin files.
+2. Dagger's field injection is not working within Kotlin files.

 This will not work:
 ```kotlin